 Nearly 30 million adults in the United States suffer from obstructive sleep apnea (OSA), which can impact your health and general well-being.
-At DC Dental Spa, Rex Hoang, DMD, and Marcus Hoang, DDS, can help you manage your sleep apnea so you can enjoy restful sleep at night.
+At DC Dental Spa, Rex Hoang, DMD, can help you manage your sleep apnea so you can enjoy restful sleep at night.
 Call their Washington, D.C., office or schedule an appointment online today if you think you or a loved one might be suffering from sleep apnea.

 Sleep apnea is a chronic condition that affects your breathing when you sleep.
 It causes repeated pauses in your breathing, which can reduce your oxygen levels and interrupt your sleep.